Clean Energy Projects in SLO

 Put simply, because of the dangerous threats to our coast from climate change, the Sierra Club supports offshore wind energy development if it is done right.

 Given that offshore wind is such a new technology, projects are evaluated on a case-by-case basis by Sierra Club’s network of chapters.
 Sierra Club sent a detailed comment letter about project scoping concerns to the Bureau of Offshore Energy Management (BOEM) in February 2024.
-Sierra Club actively seeks to communicate scientific information to the community to educate them about offshore wind development.
+Our Chapter provides access to unbiased scientific information to the community to educate them about the possible impacts of both positive and negative impacts of offshore wind development on the environment.

 Ensuring Equitable Offshore Wind Solutions